-For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Boston Trust Walden determines that the company is not taking the minimum steps needed to to be aligned with a Net Zero by 2050 trajectory.
+For companies that are significant greenhouse gas (GHG) emitters, through its operations or value chain, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Boston Trust Walden determines that the company is not taking the minimum steps needed to to be aligned with a Net Zero by 2050 trajectory.

-For 2023, minimum steps needed to be considered to be aligned with a Net Zero by 2050 trajectory are (all minimum criteria will be required to be in alignment with policy):
+Minimum steps needed to be considered to be aligned with a Net Zero by 2050 trajectory are (all minimum criteria will be required to be in alignment with policy):

-- Detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including:
+- Detailed disclosure of climate-related risks according to the framework established by the Task Force on Climaterelated Financial Disclosures (TCFD) including:

-- Board governance measures
+- > Board governance measures

 - > Corporate strategy

 - > Risk management analyses

 - Metrics and targets

 - > The company has declared a Net Zero target by 2050 or sooner and the target includes scope 1, 2, and relevant scope 3 emissions.

 - > The company has set a medium-term target for reducing its GHG emissions

 &lt;sup>4 Examples of failure of risk oversight include, but are not limited to: bribery; large or serial fines or sanctions from regulatory bodies; significant environmental incidents including spills and pollution; large scale or repeat workplace fatalities or injuries; significant adverse legal judgments or settlements; hedging of company stock; or significant pledging of company stock.
+Companies defined as "significant GHG emitters" will be those on the current Climate Action 100+ Focus Group list.